aws-samples/serverless-patterns/eventbridge-schedule-to-step-function-terraform/README.md

-# EventBridge Scheduler to SQS
+# EventBridge Scheduler to Step Functions

 This pattern uses EventBridge Scheduler to start the execution of a Step Functions State Machine every minute.